 Definition

 Mt.
-Gox was a Tokyo-based Bitcoin exchange that, at its peak around 2013, handled the large majority of global Bitcoin trading volume, by some estimates over 70%.
-Originally launched for a trading-card game, the platform was repurposed for Bitcoin and sold in 2011 to developer Mark Karpeles.
-Its dominance made its failure one of the most consequential events in Bitcoin's early history.
+Gox was a Tokyo-based Bitcoin exchange that, at its peak around 2013, handled the large majority of global Bitcoin trading volume, by some estimates over seventy percent.
+The name derived from its original purpose, Magic: The Gathering Online eXchange, a trading-card marketplace whose domain was repurposed for Bitcoin in 2010 and sold in 2011 to French developer Mark Karpelès.
+For a stretch of Bitcoin's early history, the Mt.
+Gox price effectively was the Bitcoin price, and its dominance made its failure one of the most consequential events the network has ever absorbed.

 The collapse

-In February 2014 the exchange halted withdrawals, then announced it had lost roughly 850,000 BTC, of which about 200,000 were later recovered.
-Investigations indicated that theft had been draining the exchange's wallets undetected since around 2011.
+In February 2014, the exchange halted withdrawals, citing technical issues, then went dark and announced it had lost roughly 850,000 BTC belonging to customers and the company, of which about 200,000 were later found in an old wallet.
+Investigations indicated the coins had not vanished in a single dramatic hack: theft had been quietly draining the exchange's hot wallets since around 2011, undetected for years because the company's internal accounting was as poor as its security.
 Mt.
-Gox filed for bankruptcy in Japan, and Karpeles was later arrested; he was ultimately convicted of data manipulation but acquitted of embezzlement.
-Creditors spent years in proceedings to recover a portion of the lost coins.
+Gox filed for bankruptcy in Japan, and Karpelès was arrested; he was ultimately convicted of record manipulation but acquitted of embezzlement.
+The bankruptcy became a civil-rehabilitation proceeding that ground on for a decade, with creditor repayments finally beginning in 2024, paying claims that had been fixed in a currency whose price had multiplied many times over during the wait.

 In Simple Terms